-$^{22}$ The coefficient in the wage satisfaction equation on change in log wages was 1.681 (0.125).
+The coefficient in the wage satisfaction equation on change in log wages was 1.681 (0.125).
 Changes in job conditions had modest coefficients on the work conditions variables.

-&lt;sup>23 The proportion of persons who were unemployed went from 7.0% in the 2000 LNU to 3.7% in the 1991 LNU and the duration of unemployment went from 0.46 of a year to 1.61 years
+23 The proportion of persons who were unemployed went from 7.0% in the 2000 LNU to 3.7% in the 1991 LNU and the duration of unemployment went from 0.46 of a year to 1.61 years

+The increase in the duration of unemployment suggests that comparisons of the unemployed in the two periods may be confounded by changes in the group that is unemployed.
 Regressions 5-8 give regression coefficients for the effect of being in the specified level of duration on the life situation/living conditions and life satisfaction measures.
 The impact of the duration of unemployment variables on life situation varies across the groups.
 There is a large drop in effect of unemployment on the person's own conditions for every group but those with less than 0.3 years of unemployment and a particularly large drop for those with two years or more of unemployment.
 The impact of the duration of unemployment variables on life satisfaction are smaller in 2000 than in 1991, implying a substantial drop in unhappiness with unemployment at all durations.
 The data seem to suggest that people adjusted to unemployment between 1991 and 2000, so that with the higher rates they were less impacted in their living conditions and in their life satisfaction, despite the longer durations of joblessness.